sustainablelab/vector_racing/README.md

 Tips:

-* Blitting large areas is slow.
+* Blitting large surfaces is slow.
 You can blit lots of small areas or you can blit a few large areas.
 Do not blit lots of large areas.
 Use FPS to gauge.
+* Creating large surfaces is slow.